AbstractionsLab/c5dec/README.md

 ## User manual

 Please see the [CAD user manual](./docs/manual/overview.md) to learn more about the installation, setup requirements, overall usage and specific modules of C5-DEC CAD.
 A concise guide for getting quickly started is given below.

+## Documentation and technical specifications

+You can visit our [traceability page](https://abstractionslab.github.io/c5dec/docs/traceability/index.html) to view the technical specifications of C5-DEC CAD, which have been published to HTML from the source specification files via the `publish` CLI command of C5-DEC CAD, which in turn acts as a wrapper for the underlying Doorstop publish feature, offering some enhancements.

 ## Getting Started